Battle of Roncevaux Pass: Battle

 Before leaving the Iberian Peninsula, Charlemagne decided to further secure his hold on the Basque territory (Wasconia).
 He first eliminated any possible opposition from the natives of the region (the Basque tribes), believing that many of them were allied with the Moors.
-He gave orders to tear down the walls of the Basque capital Pamplona, possibly fearing that it could be used for future conflicts.
+He gave orders to tear down the walls of the Basque capital Iruña, possibly fearing that it could be used for future conflicts.
 Some primary sources suggest that he destroyed the city altogether, and many towns in the region were also razed.

 Garrisons and military outposts were placed throughout the territory, and there were accounts of the Franks' harsh treatment of the Basques during their occupation.

 After securing the region, Charlemagne marched for the Pyrenees mountain pass to return to France.
 Many of his notable lords, such as Roland, military governor of the Breton March, and Eggihard, Mayor of the Palace, were placed in the rearguard probably to protect the retreat and the baggage train.

 Unknown to Charlemagne, the enraged Basques sent their warriors in pursuit of him and his army in retaliation for the destruction of their city, and the Basques' knowledge of the region helped them overtake the Franks.

 In the evening of August 15, Charlemagne's rearguard was suddenly attacked by the Basques as they crossed the mountain pass.
 The Franks were caught off guard by the surprise attack, with their army in confusion and disarray as they tried to escape the ambush.
 The Basques managed to cut off and isolate the Frankish rearguard and the baggage train from the rest of the escaping army, and although the Basques were not as well-equipped, they held the upper ground and the knowledge of the terrain that gave them a huge advantage in the skirmish.

-As Charlemagne tried to regroup and evacuate his army, Roland and the others held for a considerable amount of time before the Basques finally massacred them completely.
+As Charlemagne tried to regroup and evacuate his army, Roland and the others held for a considerable length of time before the Basques finally massacred them completely.
 Though killed to the last man, the rearguard nonetheless succeeded in allowing Charlemagne and his army to continue to safety.

 The Basques then looted the baggage that was left behind and took advantage of the darkness to flee, leaving no trace for the Franks to follow the following morning.
 The revised version of the Annales Regni reads: